ruliancruz/cade-buffet/README.md

 ## How to Run the Application

-To run this application I suggest you to use aa Unix-based system, my personal recommendation is to use the latest version of Ubuntu.
+To run this application I suggest you to use aa Unix-based system, my personal recommendation is to use the latest version of **[Ubuntu](https://ubuntu.com/)**.
 If you have get errors while trying to set up the application to run, check if the dependencies are present and in the correct versions.

 First you need to install **Ruby** with at least **3.3.0** version, I recommend you to use a version manager, like [**RVM**](https://rvm.io/).